AATA-Dev/Spotify-Analysis-Proj/README.md

 ## Data Model
 ![Project Data mode](./Project%20Data%20Model%20Spotify.jpeg)

-The project includes a data model consisting of two distinct tables, each representing separate segments of Spotify data: one focused on user behavior and the other on artist, album, and track information.
-While these tables do not directly interact, as they originate from different datasets with unique focuses, they collectively provide a comprehensive view of Spotify's ecosystem.
-By analyzing each segment independently, the project captures valuable insights into both user engagement patterns and the performance of artists, albums, and tracks.
+The project features a data model with a standalone user table and separate, interconnected tables for artist, track, and album data.
+The user table captures behavioral data, while the artist, track, and album tables are linked through track IDs and artist IDs, offering a cohesive view of music-related information.
+Although the user data remains independent from the artist, track, and album data, this structure allows for focused analysis of both user engagement and music performance.
+Together, these tables provide a comprehensive view of Spotify’s ecosystem, highlighting user behavior alongside trends in artist, track, and album performance.

 ## Executive Summary